2024 Farm Sector Income Forecast

 Summary Findings

-- Direct Government farm payments are forecast at $10.4 billion in 2024, a $1.8 billion (15.1 percent) decrease from 2023.
+- Direct Government farm payments are forecast at $10.6 billion in 2024, a $1.7-billion (13.6 percent) decrease from 2023.
 Direct Government farm payments include Federal farm program payments paid directly to farmers and ranchers but exclude U.S. Department of Agriculture (USDA) loans and insurance indemnity payments made by the Federal Crop Insurance Corporation (FCIC).
-This decline is largely because of lower Dairy Margin Coverage Program payments and supplemental and ad hoc disaster assistance to farmers and ranchers in 2024 compared with 2023.
+The forecast decline is largely because of lower Dairy Margin Coverage Program payments and supplemental and ad hoc disaster assistance to farmers and ranchers in 2024 compared with 2023.

-- Total production expenses, including those associated with operator dwellings, are forecast to decrease by $4.4 billion (1.0 percent) from 2023 to $457.5 billion in 2024.
-Feed, fertilizer (including lime and soil conditioners), and pesticide expenses are expected to see the largest declines in 2024 while livestock/poultry purchases are expected to see the largest dollar increase relative to 2023.
+- Total production expenses, including those associated with operator dwellings, are forecast to decrease by $8.0 billion (1.7 percent) from 2023 to $453.9 billion in 2024.
+Spending on feed is expected to see the largest decline in 2024 while livestock/poultry purchases are expected to see the largest dollar increase relative to 2023.

 Total Cash Receipts Forecast To Decline for Second Straight Year in 2024